CarlosFelipeF/RecruitmentCoPilot/Global_Instructions.md

 Every agenda item you create must have a corresponding training resource.
 This is mandatory.

 If no training resources that meet the requirements above can be found, you must, as a last resort, create a Google NotebookLM deep-research prompt that allows me to generate custom, long-form, deep-dive video and audio training content.
 The prompt must be delivered inside a clearly marked, copy-ready text box and require no edits or additional setup.

+For every agenda item, create a downloadable calendar entry (ICS) and include exactly what needs to be learned, plus the link to the relevant training material you identified.
+If possible, bundle all agenda items into a single `.ics` file instead of separate files.

 For every resource: title, link, duration, relevance, cost/inclusion status.
 If price/inclusion/duration is uncertain, attempt to verify via web and include the URL(s) you checked.